MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 # Configure Microsoft Edge enterprise sync

-This article explains how to configure and use Microsoft Edge to sync user favorites, passwords, and other browser data across all signed-in devices.
+This article explains how admins can configure Microsoft Edge to sync user favorites, passwords, and other browser data across all signed-in devices.

 > [!NOTE]
 > Applies to Microsoft Edge version 77 or later unless otherwise noted.